explosion/curated-transformers/docs/source/usage.rst

 To train or run inference on the models, one has to tokenize the inputs with a compatible tokenizer.
 Curated Transformers supports tokenizers implemented by the `Hugging Face tokenizers`_ library and certain model-specific tokenizers that are implemented using the `Curated Tokenizers`_ library.
-The :py:class:`~curated_transformers.tokenizers.tokenizer.Tokenizer` class encapsulates the former and the :py:class:`~curated_transformers.tokenizers.legacy.legacy_tokenizer.LegacyTokenizer` class the latter.
+The :py:class:`~curated_transformers.tokenizers.Tokenizer` class encapsulates the former and the :py:class:`~curated_transformers.tokenizers.legacy.LegacyTokenizer` class the latter.

-In both cases, one can use the :py:class:`~curated_transformers.tokenizers.auto_tokenizer.AutoTokenizer` class to automatically infer the correct tokenizer type and construct a Curated Transformers tokenizer that implements the :py:class:`~curated_transformers.tokenizers.tokenizer.TokenizerBase` interface.
+In both cases, one can use the :py:class:`~curated_transformers.tokenizers.AutoTokenizer` class to automatically infer the correct tokenizer type and construct a Curated Transformers tokenizer that implements the :py:class:`~curated_transformers.tokenizers.TokenizerBase` interface.

 .. code-block:: python

-   from curated_transformers.tokenizers.auto_tokenizer import AutoTokenizer
+   from curated_transformers.tokenizers import AutoTokenizer

    tokenizer = AutoTokenizer.from_hf_hub(
       name="bert-base-uncased",